MASTER0811/Google-fonts-api.css/README.md

 # Google Fonts

 ### About this Fonts
-<p>Google Fonts makes it easy to<br>bring personality and performance to your websites and products .</p>
+- Google Fonts makes it easy to bring personality and performance to your websites and products .

 Regular Fonts